Days N' Daze

 Days N' Daze is an American band formed in Houston, Texas performing a type of folk punk they have called 'H-Town Thrashgrass'.
 Promoting a strong DIY ethic, Days N' Daze independently records, produces, and promotes all their own music.
 Song themes range from anarchism and environmental issues to anxiety, alcoholism, and parties.

 They are known for their energetic live shows.
 Days N' Daze has toured extensively in the US, Canada, and Europe, playing anything from house shows to festivals.

-Days N' Daze has opened for several national acts, including The Infamous Stringdusters, M.D.C., New Zealand's Night Gaunts, Cancerslug, and Black Flag founder Chuck Dukowski's Sextet.
+Days N' Daze has opened for several national acts, including The Infamous Stringdusters, M.D.C., New Zealand's Night Gaunts, Cancerslug, and Black Flag founder The Chuck Dukowski Sextet.